 Obviously, there are drawbacks and not every item is ideal for monetary promotion.
 That’s where return on ad spend comes into it, you need to be strategic about what you spend your hard-earned dollars on.
 For example, you are not going to promote a dog’s toy that you’re selling for $8.
 For those products, you just set and forget and let the platform do the work.
 However, if you’re selling a $35,000 boat, then spending some money just makes sense.
 Also, the introduction of the messenger payment gateway could make the transaction process even smoother.

 Advertising on Marketplace is a no brainer.
 It is an inexpensive way to get your products in front of people at the right time and certainly in the right place.
 If you’re on a tight budget or simply want to increase your local product awareness, don’t shy away from Facebook Marketplace.

-For all your social media needs, contact us today!
+For all your social media needs, contact our Melbourne-based digital marketing agency today!

 Sign up to get insights & inspiration in your inbox.

 3892 people are reading this newsletter every week